seattletimes/thanksgiving-2016/src/turkey2.md

 When you buy the turkey, have your butcher butterfly it for you.
-(If they cannot, for whatever reason, see instructions in the “go for it” version of this recipe.)
+(If they cannot, for whatever reason, see instructions in the full version of this recipe.)

 <ul>
   <li>1 fresh turkey